pandey-ankit/coherence-new/quickstart/quickstart.md

    use the expression `#result.id` to retrieve the primary key of the Event as it was persisted.
 Thus, the saved Event is added to the cache named events and ultimately also returned and printed to the console.

       > Note: We will cover the code in more detail further down in this lab.

 2. Verify the data is in the Coherence cache by running the VisualVM tool.
 Open a new terminal tab by using `File->New Tab` and run the following:

       ```bash
-      cd ~/visualvm_2110/bin
+      <copy>cd ~/visualvm_2110/bin
-      ./visualvm
+      ./visualvm</copy>
       ```

    Once it starts up, you should see a screen similar to the following: